-Industrial Uses on Two (2) or More Acres.
-Industrial land uses located on two (2) or more acres shall be subject to the requirements of Section 16.80.170 (Industrial uses on two (2) or more acres).
+C. - trial Uses on Two (2) or More Acres.
+Industrial land uses located on two (2) or more shall be subject to the requirements of Section 16.80.170 (Industrial uses on two (2) or mo ore acres).
 (Ord.
-023-07 C.S. § 9; prior code § 16-230.130)

-16.24.140 IG (industrial, general) zoning district standards.

-The following standards shall apply to land uses and development within the IG (industrial, general) zoning district:

-- A. Light Manufacturing Land Uses.
-Light manufacturing land uses, as defined in Division 8 (Glossary), shall comply with the permitting requirements for the IG (industrial, general) zoning district in Table 2-2 (Allowable Land Uses and Permit Requirements) and the following standards: - 1.
-Enclosed Use Requirements and Exceptions.
-Proposed development and new land uses within the IG (industrial, general) zoning district shall be conducted entirely within an enclosed structure except for those cases in which another type of roofed enclosure is approved by the Review Authority for use at a particular location, subject to the following: - a.
+023-07 C.S. § 9; prior code § 16-230.130) 16.2 4.140 IG (industrial, general) zoning district standards. g standards shall apply to land uses and development within the IG (industrial, ing district: Α (Glos zonin Manufacturing Land Uses.
+Light manufacturing land uses, as defined in Division 8 sary), shall comply with the permitting requirements for the IG (industrial, general) g district in Table 2-2 (Allowable Land Uses and Permit Requirements) and the ring standards: 1 Enclosed Use Requirements and Exceptions.
+Proposed development and new land uses within the IG (industrial, general) zoning district shall be conducted entirely within an enclosed structure except for those cases in which another type of roofed enclosure is approved by the Review Authority for use at a particular location, subject to the following: a.
 Exceptions.
-The following exceptions may be located outside of the enclosed structure: - i.
-Loading and unloading docks; - ii.
-Driveways; - iii.
-Parking areas for vehicles; and - iv.
-Storage in compliance with subsection B of this section. - b.
+The following exceptions may be located outside of the enclosed structure: i.
+Loading and unloading docks; ii.
+Driveways; iii.
+Parking areas for vehicles; and iv.
+Storage in compliance with subsection B of this section. b.
 Prohibition.
-Outside manufacturing, fabrication, processing, assembling, or repair is prohibited. - 2.
-Standards.
-Proposed development and new land uses within the IG (industrial, general) zoning district shall comply with the following standards: - a.
-Applicable general performance standards and general development and land use standards (Chapters 16.32 and 16.36); - b.
-Screening standards for allowed outdoor uses and facilities, as follows: - i.
-Open storage of goods or materials incidental to the primary activity shall be screened from any adjacent public street by a solid, decorative, masonry wall, or landscaped berm and wall, the design and height to be approved by the Director;
+Outside manufacturing, fabrication, processing, assembling, or repair is prohibited.
+2. Standards.
+Proposed development and new land uses within the IG (industrial, general) zoning district shall comply with the following standards: a.
+Applicable general performance standards and general development and land use standards (Chapters 16.32 and 16.36); b.
+Screening standards for allowed outdoor uses and facilities, as follows: i.
+Open storage of goods or materials incidental to the primary activity shall be screened from any adjacent public street by a solid, decorative, masonry wall, or landscaped berm and wall, the design and height to be approved by the Director: